Driver Licenses & ID Cards

-If you are coming from another state and your license is endorsed for motorcycle operation, Florida will reciprocate the endorsement and the motorcycle course will not be required, except Alabama.
+If you are coming from another state (other than Alabama) and your license is endorsed for motorcycle operation, Florida will reciprocate the endorsement and the motorcycle course will not be required.
 Alabama licenses with a motorcycle endorsement included will be reciprocated only if a Motorcycle Safety Foundation (MSF) Basic Rider Course (BRC) completion card is presented with it.

 The Department’s Florida Rider Training Program has a wealth of information on motorcycle safety and proper licensure.
 To find an authorized Sponsor near you, please click here.
 Upon completing the Basic RiderCourse (BRC), Basic RiderCourse updated (BRCu), 3-Wheel Basic RiderCourse (3WBRC) or the Sidecar/Trike Education Program (S/TEP) for endorsement, the Sponsor will submit your results electronically to the Department.
 An endorsement fee is required to get the endorsement added to our license.